Joan Baez (album): History

 Baez came to prominence during the Folk Music Revival in the late 1950s, particularly in the first Newport Folk Festival in July 1959.
 A number of companies tried to sign her after her performance at the music festival, including Columbia, but she chose to go instead with the small independent label, Vanguard.
 Baez recorded the album for the label in the summer of 1960, when she was 19.

 Most of the songs featured only Baez' vocals and guitar, with a second guitar (played by Fred Hellerman, of The Weavers), added to some songs.
-The album went gold, although it did not make the Billboard 200 chart until 1962, following the success of her second album, Joan Baez, Vol. 2.
-Joan Baez peaked at number 15 and spent 140 weeks on the chart.
+The album went gold, although it did not make the Billboard 200 chart until August 17,1963, following the success of her third album, Joan Baez in Concert.
+Joan Baez peaked at number 20 and spent 140 weeks on the chart.

 In 1983 Baez described the making of the album to Rolling Stones Kurt Loder:

 It took four nights.
 We were in some big, smelly ballroom at a hotel on Broadway, way up by the river.
 We couldn't record on Wednesday nights because they played bingo there.
 I would be down there on this dirty old rug with two microphones, one for the voice and one for the guitar.
 I just did my set; it was probably all I knew.
 Just put 'em down.
 I did "Mary Hamilton" once, that was it.
 That's the way we made 'em in the old days.
 As long as a dog didn't run through the room or something, you had it.

 Vanguard issued Joan Baez in Germany, with a different cover but the same liner notes (VSD 8001).

 In 2001, Vanguard reissued Joan Baez with new liner notes and three previously unreleased songs.
 (Between 2001 and 2005, they reissued remastered versions of Baez' 13 original albums with the label.)

 In 2014, Waxtime Records reissued Joan Baez with new liner notes and only two bonus tracks from earlier Baez sessions that were originally released in 1959 on the compilation LP Folksingers' Round Harvard Square.